 |

-This tab (circled in red on the screen shot) is the
+This tab (circled in red on the screen

-Daily To Do List screen as a Possible Execution. |
+the Daily To Do List screen as a Possible Execution. |

 |

-This is the Asset tab on the Debtor tab of the Account
+This is the Asset tab on the Debtor tab

-the 'Possible Execution' check box on the Employment /
+check the 'Possible Execution' check box on the Employment /

 Banking tab. |